ncatlab/nlab-content/pages/18526.md

     H
 $$

-where the first terms is proportional to the sum instead of the [[advanced and retarded propagators]] (prop. \ref{AdvancedRetardedPropafatorsForKleinGordonOnMinkowskiSpacetime}) and the second is the symmetric part of the [[Hadamard propagator]] according to prop. \ref{SkewSymmetricPartOfHadmrdPropagatorIsCausalPropagatorForKleinGordonEquationOnMinkowskiSpacetime}.
+where the first term is proportional to the sum of the [[advanced and retarded propagators]] (prop. \ref{AdvancedRetardedPropafatorsForKleinGordonOnMinkowskiSpacetime}) and the second is the symmetric part of the [[Hadamard propagator]] according to prop. \ref{SkewSymmetricPartOfHadmrdPropagatorIsCausalPropagatorForKleinGordonEquationOnMinkowskiSpacetime}.

 =--